Upcoming events

 Role Sheets

-Students will only need their Role Sheet, which contains biographical information, and information on how to play the game.
+Students will need their Role Sheet, which contains biographical information, and information on how to play the game.

-ABOUT THE AUTHORS
+ABOUT THE AUTHOR

 Michael A. Barnhart

 Michael A. Barnhardt is a Distinguished Teaching Professor Emeritus, Department of History at Stony Brook University, who has taught there for forty years.
-For over twenty, Micheael has used simulations as teaching tools.
+For over twenty, Michael has used simulations as teaching tools.
 He has also written a book about using simulations entitled "Can You Beat Churchill?" along with other, more traditional academic publications such as "Japan Prepares for Total War."

 QUESTIONS

-We invite instructors join our Facebook Faculty Lounge, where you'll find a wonderful community eager to help and answer questions.
-We also encourage you to submit your question for the forthcoming FAQ, and to check out our upcoming events
+Members can contact game authors directly if they have questions about using the game.
+We also invite instructors join our Facebook Faculty Lounge, where you'll find a wonderful community eager to help and answer questions.

 YOU MAY ALSO LIKE...